Dyslecix-Dev/bio-200/README.md

 # BUGS

 1. FIXED public.user_profiles name column is saving the email from auth.users
-2. In review mode, the next flash card shows its answer before it flips back to its question
+2. FIXED In review mode, the next flash card shows its answer before it flips back to its question
+3. FIXED Card and SpringCard components accessible on horizontal tablets

 # Future Features